Fall 2009: R685 Topical Seminar

 i.
 YouTube (2007).
 Web 2.0…The machine is us/ing us.
 YouTube.
 Retrieved February 9, 2007, from http://www.youtube.com/watch?v=6gmP4nk0EOE

 iii.
 Distance in 2nd life (Nick Yee) http://www.npr.org/blogs/bryantpark/2007/05/dont_stand_so_close_to_me.html

 iv.
-Video blogging and video ethnographies: http://chronicle.com/media/video/v53/i36/youtube/ (from the Chronicle of Higher Education)-- Michael L. Wesch
+An Anthropologist Explores the Culture of Video blogging: http://chronicle.com/article/An-Anthropologist-Explores-the/11951 (from the Chronicle of Higher Education)-- Michael L. Wesch

 v.
 A Vision for Global (online) Education: http://youtube.com/watch?v=RRymi-lFHpE; Richard Baraniuk Rice University